Balta U.S. Builds on Strengths

 Also new for the indoor/outdoor line is the Natura copper-based palette, which draws its inspiration from contemporary patio furniture styles.

-Hand-carved rugs are also in Balta's spotlight this market.
+Hand-carved rugs were also in Balta's spotlight this market.
 "A major focal point for us," Moyer said, is the company's new Da Vinci collection of hand-carved styles spanning transitional to contemporary looks.
 These rugs are carved in Turkey.

 "Our yarn technology allows us to create a heathered look and add luster on these rugs," Moyer explained.